-4.3 The Comprehensive Proposal
+4.2 The Comprehensive Proposal

 The comprehensive proposal (CP) will be composed of a written proposal and an oral proposal presentation.
-It must be taken after passing the QE, and there is a minimum period of one semester between the QE and the CP.

 The written proposal will be a formal proposal with background, literature search, hypothesis, research question and statement of work.
 The student must submit the proposal to the POS committee four weeks prior to oral presentation.